2022 Texas wildfires

+Background

+Dormant Fire Season

+From Mid-February to Mid-April, vegetation is often dead or dormant.
+Combined with dry winds, low humidity, and La Niña-related conditions, fuels can ignite more easily—and once started, fires spread rapidly due to these atmospheric patterns.
+This timeframe sees elevated wildfire activity in the absence of vegetation green-up.

+Brad Smith of Texas A&M Forest Service notes this aligns with La Niña cycles, which intensify dryness and wind in winter into spring.

+Growing-Season Peak

+From March to May, as vegetation greens up and then dries, especially after a wet winter, the combination of abundant grass fuel, warmer, drier weather, and occasional lightning can ignite severe wildfires.
+These months contribute to a significant proportion of the state's largest fires.

+Year-Round Risk

+Over time, Texas has seen a trend toward year-round wildfire risk, driven by changing land use, climate trends, and increased human activity.
+According to Fire Chief Wes Moorehead, what used to be two distinct seasons have blurred, as fire conditions now show up in all months.
+This is further compounded by climate change, which has extended "fire weather"—days combining heat, dryness, and wind—raising wildfire potential across the state.

 Notable fires

 Eastland Complex

 On March 17, 2022, a fire complex formed around 3 km SE of Romney.

 It was claimed to have been started by drought condition and is now 90% contained.
 The biggest fire so far is the Kidd fire, burning about 42,333 acres.

 Smoke from the fires reached as far as Houston.

 Crittenberg Complex

-A fast wildfire near Fort Hood burning about 1,000,000,000 acres and is 55% contained.
+A fast wildfire near Fort Cavazos burned about 33,000 acres and was 55% contained.

 Borrega Fire

-Borrega Fire is the largest Texas fire since the Iron Mountain Fire in May 2011 and currently, 60,000 acres have been burned and is 20% contained.
+Borrega Fire is the largest Texas fire since the Iron Mountain Fire in May 2011 and currently, 60,000 acres have been burned and was 95% contained.

 List of wildfires

 The following is a list of fires that burned more than 1,000 acres (400 ha), produced significant structural damage or casualties, or were otherwise notable.